VowpalWabbit/vowpal_wabbit/wasm/README.md

 ### How-To handle errors

 Some function calls with throw if something went wrong or if they were called incorrectly.
-There are two type of errors that can be thrown: native JavaScript errors and WebAssembly runtime errors which are wrapped in a VWError object.
+There are two type of errors that can be thrown: native JavaScript errors and WebAssembly runtime errors, the latter which are wrapped in a VWError object.

 When logging an error to the console there needs to be a check of the error type and the logging needs to be handled accordingly: